athegrayt/grayt_fitness_app/README.md

 #### CRUD Operations

 - C:
-    - Create journal entry in data base with fetched nutrional data
+    - Create journal entry in the database with fetched nutritional data

 - R:
-    - Read only entries from authorized user and display them in journal log
+    - Read only entries from an authorized user and display them in the journal log
 - U:
-    - Update User info allowing for an updated caloric goal
+    - Update user profile allowing for an updated caloric goal
 - D:
     - Delete entries